 Consistent with the rules of the NYSE, the Audit Committee reviews and discusses with management, periodically, as appropriate, policies with respect to risk assessment and risk management, the Company's financial risk exposures and the steps management has taken to monitor and control such exposures, it being understood that it is the job of management to assess and manage the Company's exposure to risk and that the Audit Committee's responsibility is to discuss guidelines and policies by which risk assessment and risk management are undertaken.
-The Audit Committee reviews and discusses with management periodically the Company's program, policies and procedures related to information security and data protection, including data privacy and network security, as they relate to financial reporting, while the Board reviews these cyber-related risks as they impact at the enterprise at large.
 The Audit Committee also monitors the implementation and administration of the Company's Code of Business Conduct and Ethics.